invertedEcho/fun-shooter/README.md

 uses:
 - avian3d for physics
-- blenvy for bevy <-> blender workflow
+- skein for bevy <-> blender integration (work with bevy components in blender)

 Attributions: